Convergence of Stochastic Gradient Methods for Wide Two-Layer Physics-Informed Neural Networks for the Poisson Equation: Introduction

-In view of the wide adoption SGD for training PINNs in practice, it is important to analyze the convergence of SGD for training PINNs.
+In view of the wide adoption of SGD type algorithms for training PINNs in practice, it is important to analyze its convergence.
 This motivates the convergence analysis of stochastic gradient methods (SGMs) for over-parameterized two-layer PINNs, including stochastic gradient descent (SGD) and stochastic gradient flow (SGF), i.e., the optimization problem with the objective given by (\ref{PINN Loss}) and trained by SGM.
-This represents the main contribution of this work, i.e., the linear convergence of SGMs to a global minimum for training PINN loss in the high probability sense.
-In the analysis, we assume that the nonlinear activation function is locally Lipschitz, which is milder than that in existing works \cite{Gao2023,Xu2024}.
+This represents the main contribution of this work, i.e., linear convergence of SGMs to a global minimum for training the PINN loss in the high probability sense.
+In the analysis, we assume that the nonlinear activation function $\sigma$ is locally Lipschitz, which is milder than that in existing works \cite{Gao2023,Xu2024}.
 First, we prove that with high probability, the relevant Gram matrices stay positive definite during the training dynamics under some mild assumptions.
 Second, we track the parameters and the loss at each step and prove that if the Gram matrices are positive definite, the SGD algorithm can find a zero minimum in the sense of expectation for the optimization problem.
+Our analysis applies to any unbiased SGD with a fixed set of sampling points, i.e., the results hold regardless of the specific sampling method.
+However, the analysis does not include the variance of the stochastic estimates, which would be necessary for understanding the impact of batch sizes on the convergence; see Remarks \ref{rmk:variance} and \ref{rmk:batch_size} for more details.
 Third, we establish and study the stochastic differential equation satisfied by the parameters, and prove that the linear convergence result is also valid for the SGF.
 In the course of the convergence analysis, we employ a general concentration inequality to deal with the quantities related to initialization.
 For SGD, we analyze each iterate and control the parameters and the loss using the bound from each step.
 For SGF, we first bound the logarithm of the loss using properties of Ito integral and then bound the parameters.